launchscout/curriculum/2-Networking/README.md

 # Hands on class work

-The goal of the hands on class work is to pair up and build a node or java script to spit out a list of nearby devices on the network around you.
+The goal of the hands on class work is to pair up and build a node script to spit out a list of nearby devices on the network around you.

 ## User stories

+* As a developer, I want to write a script that scans the network around me to find other devices on the network.
+  * Use the arp table to find devices
+* As a developer, I want to output a markdown file that lists out the network devices I found around me.